Twilight bag drop -

 Tissues and hooded tops: Some of the most common mistakes passengers make at airport security

-By now most of us are very familiar with the obvious dos and don’ts of airport security.
+Most of us are very familiar with the dos and don’ts of airport security.

 Our fantastic security staff will, of course, do their best to keep you right on the day, but the better prepared you are the easier it is for us to get those queues moving faster.